mvanzulli/simple_ClusterUY/README.md

 scp File.pdf mvanzulli@cluster.uy:~/ONSAS/...
 ```

-From local PC to cluster the upload velocty is near to 2MB/s and form FING server is arround 25MB/s, so its highly recomended to copy from local to FING and then to clusterUY.
+From local PC to cluster the upload velocity is near to 2MB/s and form FING server is around 25MB/s, so its highly recommend to copy from local to FING and then to clusterUY.

 To transfer all folder ONSAS files in the other direction then execute: